-A false dichotomy thus arose between the direction of originality: should the genius create to please the 'audience', satisfy the 'public'?
-Or else to please himself?
-(Or - in practice - create for a small group of those Men who appreciate newness and shock - the avant garde.)
+A false dichotomy thus arose between the direction of originality: should the genius create to please the 'audience', satisfy the 'public' - or else to please oneself (or - in practice - for a small group of those Men who appreciate newness and shock - the avant garde).

-This led to the idea of popular art that pandering to the masses; versus real art that was 'art for art's sake', and was indifferent to shocking the bourgeoisie (indeed enjoyed doing this - and the shock was taken as a sign of originality).
+This led to the idea of popular art that pandering to the masses; versus elite art that was 'art for art's sake', and was indifferent to shocking the bourgeoisie (indeed enjoyed doing this).

-This popular versus personal, mass versus avant garde, was a false dichotomy because it excluded the divine and necessarily understood the purpose of genius in purely this-worldly terms.
+This was a false dichotomy because it excluded the divine and necessarily understood the purpose of genius in purely this-worldly terms.